abpframework/abp/docs/en/Community-Articles/2020-09-28-Using-DevExtremeAngularComponents-With-The-ABP-Framework/Using-DevExtremeAngularComponents-With-The-ABP-Framework.md

 export class DevExtremeModule {}
 ```

-And change the template to the following
+And change the template to the following:

 ```html
 <ng-container *ngIf="service.users$ | async as users">